 I built this unit in an afternoon, so I know you can do this!
 Let’s get our DIY on.

-Step 1: Paint the thrifted items to be used (baskets, old picture frames turned chalkboards, etc).
-Grab your can of spray paint and the HomeRight Small Spray Shelter and give it a fresh coat.
+Paint the thrifted items to be used (baskets, old picture frames turned chalkboards, etc).
+Grab your can of spray paint and give it a fresh coat.
 The shelter is perfect for the DIYer because it folds up flat and pops up in seconds.

 I have show how much I love this little tent in these past posts, and can’t tell you enough how it has made my work easier.
-No more setting up boxes and sheets hoping to keep my work area clean. (or getting in trouble for overspray. ahem)
+Seriously, no more setting up boxes and sheets hoping to keep my work area clean. (or getting in trouble for overspray. ahem)

 When you are done with your first coat, allow your paint to cure.
 Then repeat with a second coat if necessary.

-Step 3: Using your Kreg Jig, add two pocket holes to the end of each upright board.
-And if using corbels, add two pocket holes to both ends of your top 40″ board if adding a shelf.
+Then, using your Kreg Jig, add two pocket holes to the end of each upright board.
+And, if using corbels, add two pocket holes to both ends of your top 40″ board if adding a shelf.

-Step 4: Assemble wood pieces as shown using wood glue and screws.
+Next, assemble wood pieces as shown using wood glue and screws.
 This picture shows pocket holes for the side corbels if you desire.
 Just add them on the sides and then add two top boards measuring.
-It helps to have a large flat surface to keep joints flush.
+However, it helps to have a large flat surface to keep joints flush.

-Step 6: Add flush mount hardware to the back.
+Add flush mount hardware to the back.
 There are many different kinds of hardware to use.
-I chose to use a keyhole setup while my keyhole router bit is on its way…I can’t wait!

-Step 7: You’re ready to add your storage essentials to your entry storage.
+You’re ready to add your storage essentials to your entry storage.
 Whether it’s coat hooks, baskets, a chalkboard or message center of some sort, it is totally up to you and what your family needs.
-This unit would also work well in a bathroom for towels, and toiletries.
+Also, this unit would also work well in a bathroom for towels, and toiletries.
 The options are limitless, really.

 I hope you’ve enjoyed this tutorial and find that it can lead you to less days of chaos and more days of time to enjoy what matters most.
-I invite you to pin and share this project to inspire others to give DIY a try too.
+In addition, pin and share this project to inspire others to give DIY a try too.

 Don’t forget to sign up for my newsletter to get updates in your inbox, your FREE Furniture Buying Guide, and discount to my shop.
 Up next, I have some crafty goodness coming at you…stay tuned!